CANTON Recycling in St. Lawrence County will become less cumbersome with the $300,000 purchase of equipment for the Ogdensburg transfer station.

-The county already had planned for $225,000 in this years budget for the equipment but had been holding off on the purchase until a recent decision by legislators to continue operating its Solid Waste Department, which is run primarily through user fees.
+The county already had budgeted $225,000 in this years budget for the equipment but had been holding off on the purchase until a recent decision by legislators to continue operating its Solid Waste Department, which is run primarily through user fees.

 Now we know where were headed, Mr. Bogart said.

 Legislators are poised to approve spending an additional $75,000 for equipment in addition to what was already in the budget.
 The extra money will come from a $60,000 Development Authority of the North Country rebate and $15,000 from the sale of recyclables to Casella Resource Solutions.

 The money will pay for a roll-off truck, compactors, boxes and hoppers.
 Similar equipment already was installed at the Massena transfer station at a total cost of about $180,000.
 Through a grant, the state Department of Environmental Conservation will reimburse the county about $90,000 for the Massena improvements.